 To create a fair, open, inclusive, and true democracy, the Institute recommends the following:

 New Jersey must put an end to the practice of denying voting rights to people with criminal convictions.
 The legislature should pass, and the governor should sign, legislation to restore voting rights to the almost 100,000 people currently in prison, on parole, or on probation in New Jersey.
 And disfranchisement must be eliminated altogether as a consequence of a criminal conviction moving forward, as is the practice in Maine, Vermont, and most European democracies.[lxiv]

 In addition to restoring voting rights to people with criminal convictions, all efforts must be made to ensure that this right is not illusory.

 New Jersey should designate agencies such as the Department of Corrections, State Parole Board, and state probation offices as voter registration agencies under state or federal law.
 As voter registration agencies, they would be required to notify each person of their right to vote, provide the person with a voter registration application, and provide assistance in completing the form and transmitting it to election officials.

-To ensure that all people are able to cast a ballot, New Jersey should enact policies to facilitate access to vote by mail-in ballots for people in prison or other residential facilities.
+To ensure that all people are able to cast a ballot, New Jersey should enact policies to facilitate access to mail-in ballots for people in prison or other residential facilities.